Mount Macdonald Tunnel: Notability

-However, it took the title from the Cascade Tunnel (1929) 12.6 km as the longest railway tunnel in the North America.
+However, it took the title from the Cascade Tunnel (1929) 12.6 km as the longest railway tunnel in North America.
 The project was the largest CP expansion of capacity since the building of the transcontinental in the early 1880s.
 In 2016, the tunnel was inducted into the North America Railway Hall of Fame.
 Tunnel 4 of the Cuajone–El Sargento line in Peru is of similar length, and which is the longer of the two is disputed.

 Accidents

 2005: While clearing ice in the tunnel, an employee died when struck by a falling 225 kg chunk.

 2019: An avalanche descending upon a stopped train at Wakely derailed seven container-carrying flatcars.